Posted in Mom Talk

 3. Bluntly telling them straight up – I only go this far, if I’m frustrated.
 If I have had a bad day and didn’t have any coffee, I snap.
 I usually will only snap at family, because they have been in my shoes.
 Plus they understand that they would rather me snap at them versus my kids.

 There is one thing that we always need to keep in mind.
 How we parent our kids, may not be the same as other, but we should respect how others parent.
-The world we live in, there are too many people judging before they know the full story, but when it comes to advise, we need to handle it as we feel comfortable.
+The world we live in now, there are too many people judging before they know the full story, but when it comes to advise, we need to handle it as we feel comfortable.

 Posted in Mom Talk

 Even when you are in another room or holding up the cigarette away from the child, they can still inhale the second hand smoke.
 Especially in a car.
 Rolling down the windows WILL NOT prevent the smoke from getting to the child.
+Thankfully in Maine, you can get fined for smoking in the car with any minor under 15 or 16.

 As a mother, who had a child with a heart condition, it’s even more fatal.
 I’m one of those moms that will not go into a house or car if it smells like cigarette smoke.
 I was never around it and I want my kids to not be around it.